MileHacker Logo

 Tourist Visa & Process

 Most nationalities require a visa for Nepal.
-You obtain this visa: upon arrival at Tribhuvan International Airport (TIA) in Kathmandu, at various land border crossings, or in advance from Nepalese diplomatic missions.
-Visa On Arrival (VOA) is available for nationals of many countries, including USA, Canada, UK, Australia, EU nations, and others.
+You obtain this visa: upon arrival at Tribhuvan International Airport (TIA) in Kathmandu, at various overland border crossings, or in advance from Nepalese diplomatic missions.
+Visa Upon Arrival (VOA) is available for nationals of many countries, including USA, Canada, UK, Australia, EU nations, and others.
 Indian citizens do not require a visa.

 Required Documentation

-Passport must have six months validity beyond your intended stay.
-Bring one a current passport-sized photograph (2x2 inches) with a white background.
-Fees for a visa are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
+Passport with at least six months of validity beyond your intended stay.
+Bring one recent passport-sized photograph (2x2 inches) with a white background.
+Visa fees are: 15 days: US$30; 30 days: US$50; 90 days: US$125, payable in major convertible currencies.
 No separate entry fees apply beyond the visa fee.
 No specific licenses for Bandipur itself.
 Always check Online application portal for updated guidelines.

 Helpful Visa Resources